socialimpactlab/socialimpactlab.github.io/careers/LAResearcher.md

 This position will be required to travel within Latin America (Guatemala and Nicaragua, and possibly El Salvador) to undertake fieldwork and research activities.
 Travel and expenses will be covered under the project grant.

 ## Person Specification
-The successful candidate will be equally able to support logistics around fieldwork as well as provide research assistance to both practitioners and researchers.
-With a wide range of responsibilities within the consortium, the Research Assistant will be responsible for working with academics, local partners, and police experts.
+The successful candidate will be equally able to support logistics around fieldwork as well as provide research assistance to both practitioners and consortium researchers.
+With a wide range of responsibilities within the consortium, the Researcher will be responsible for working with academics, local partners, and police experts.
 They will work in close coordination with SIMLab staff to provide support to local fieldwork.
-Depending on the candidate, the Research Assistant may directly contribute to the writing of several SIMLab-authored reports which examine ground-level issues around community policing, technology, and human security.
+Depending on the candidate, the Researcher may directly contribute to the writing of several SIMLab-authored reports which examine ground-level issues around community policing, technology, and human security.

 ### Essential
 * Demonstrable knowledge and experience of development, aid or policing interventions in contexts of conflict and insecurity in Latin America.